Affiliate Payout Models in Online Gambling: CPA vs. Revenue Share

 Advantages and Disadvantages of CPA

-Key pros and cons of CPA include:
+Key pros and cons of the CPA model:

 What Is the Revenue Share Model and How It Works